iodepo/OceanBestPractices/website/README.md

 ## Local Development

 Before you begin development you need to add a `.env`.
 Since this file should be treated as a secrets file it is not included in the repository.
 However, the file [dot_env_example](dot_env_example) describes the environment variables you'll need to define.
 Create a file named `.env` and copy the required environment variables.
 You should set the API endpoint to the endpoint of the API Gateway you want to use for local development.

 To test locally, simply run:

 ```
+cd REPONAME/website
-> npm run start
+npm run start
 ```

 Notes from the original author if you experience any issues: